k8ssandra/k8ssandra/docs/content/en/docs/topics/accessing-services/monitoring/_index.md

   Follow these simple steps to access the Prometheus and Grafana monitoring interfaces.
 ---

+When you used Helm to install a `k8ssandra-cluster` instance in Kubernetes, one of the key features provided was a set of preconfigured Grafana dashboards.
+They visualize data collected about your environment by the Prometheus Operator, which is also packaged with K8ssandra.
+Use the Grafana dashboards to monitor your K8ssandra cluster's health and traffic metrics.

-With the prerequisites that are identified below satisfied, you can access the preconfigured Grafana dashboard for K8ssandra.
-Example:
+After you've met the prerequisites identified below, access the preconfigured Grafana dashboards.
+For example:

 http://grafana.localhost:8080/

 ## Tools

-* Web Browser
+* Web browser

 ## Prerequisites